chad-bekmezian-snap/k8s-compose-forward/README.md

 #   for which to start port-forwarding.
 #   The flag may be provided multiple times to omit multiple dependencies, like so:
 #  -s svc-1 -o svc-2 OR -s="svc-1 svc-2"

+--list(-l)
+# Usage: --list
+# Required: false
+# Description: >
+#   If the --list or -l flag is provided, no port-forwarding will occur, but an alphabetized list of available services/apps to use will be printed.

 --file(-f)
 # Usage: --file path/to/docker-compose.yml